Harefield Entertainment: Preparations

+Events

 The Queen arrived at Harefield and near the house, sheltering under a tree from the rain, heard a dialogue between a Bailiff and Dairy Maid.
 At the entry to the house there was a chair for her, and a dialogue between Place and Time was presented, and the queen was given a diamond heart.
+Place wore a robe like the bricks of the house.

-Next she was given a gown of cloth of silver embroidered with rainbows by Audrey Walsingham, and a verse recalled the legend of St Swithun.
-Egerton provided the gown for £340 and the Countess gave the sleeves and cords to attach them with ruby and pearl tags.
+Next, Elizabeth was given a gown of cloth of silver embroidered with rainbows by Audrey Walsingham, and a verse recalled the legend of St Swithun.
+Egerton provided the gown for £340, and the Countess gave the sleeves and cords to attach them with ruby and pearl tags.

 A payment to an embroiderer, silkman, and the Queen's tailor is one of Payne Collier's forgeries.
 The rainbow gown has been connected with the costume depicted in Elizabeth's Rainbow Portrait at Hatfield and the Bacton Altar Cloth.

 The Harefield Lottery

 The concept of the Harefield lottery was the distribution of gifts by a mariner of a rich Carrack, a treasure ship, to the ladies of Cynthia, Queen of the Seas.
 A carrack from Lisbon had recently been brought to Plymouth.
+Around thirty women received gifts.

 Participants in the Harefield lottery included;